-- 2015–present — Baccellierato in Teologia, Pontifica Università Gregoriana
+- 2015–2018 — Baccellierato in Teologia, Pontifica Università Gregoriana.

-- 2013–2015 — Postdoctoral Fellow, Dept. of Physics and Astronomy, University of British Columbia
+- 2013–2015 — Postdoctoral Fellow, University of British Columbia.

 - 2009 — Entered the English Canada Province of the Society of Jesus.

 - 2000–2004 — Hon.
-B.Sc. in Physics and Astrophysics, University of Toronto.
+B.Sc.
+(Astrophysics and Physics), University of Toronto.